ARNOLDYONGO/ArnoldYongo/README.md

 - <a href="https://github.com/ARNOLDYONGO/Security-Risk-Assessment-Report/blob/main/README.md">Network hardening tools</a>
 - <a href="https://github.com/ARNOLDYONGO/Using-NIST-Cybersecurity-Framework-t/blob/main/README.md">Using NIST Cybersecurity Framework
 - <a href="https://github.com/ARNOLDYONGO/Using-Linux-commands-to-manage-file-permissions/blob/main/README.md">Using Linux commands to manage file permissions</a>
-- Applying filters to SQL queries
+- <a href="https://github.com/ARNOLDYONGO/Apply-filters-to-SQL-queries/blob/main/README.md">Apply filters to SQL queries</a>
 - Identifying vulnerabilities for a small business
 - Documenting incidents with an incident handler’s journal
 - Importing and parsing a text file in a security-related scenario